-Deportations to Eastern Galicia and Ukraine
+Deportations from Hungary to Eastern Galicia and Ukraine in 1941

 At the end of 1938, with the Hungarians ruling over Subcarpathian Rus', the authorities began to harass foreign and stateless residents.
 Jews were the main target of this policy.
 Jewish families in the area without formal status – many of them in that position for a number of years – were now at the whim of the Hungarian authorities.
 At first it was difficult for those without Hungarian citizenship to acquire a trading license, and their livelihood was severely damaged.
 Soon citizenship became a matter of life or death.